hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-enabled=true
 ```

-Enables [pruning](../../Concepts/Pruning.md) to reduce storage required for the chain.
+Enables [pruning](../../Concepts/Pruning.md) to reduce storage required for the world state size.

-!!!
-Caution
+!!! important
-    If you plan to use [private transactions](../../Concepts/Privacy/Privacy-Overview.md), do not use pruning.
+    Using pruning with [private transactions](Privacy/Privacy-Overview.md) is not supported.

 ### revert-reason-enabled